dSynMa/recipe/README.md

 and with the following to run the GUI app:
 ```
- -g,--gui           info: opens gui, the gui app is a webapp
+ -g,--gui           info: opens gui, (make sure 'npm install' is called in ./frontend-react before, and that ports 54044 and 3000 are free)
  ```

  For example, when you are in the main folder "rcheck" of the artefact submission, you can do the following: